 I am interested in being a part of the Space to Emerge team and join you on a Working Ticket.
 How does this work?

 There are three kinds of Working Tickets, which in exchange for your time gives you a free weekend camping pass and access to all workshops and activities.

-If you would like to be a member of our behind-the-scenes Crew, we just ask for 5-hours on the Friday, and 3-hours on the remaining three days.
+If you would like to be a member of our behind-the-scenes Crew, we just ask for 3-hours work per day on Saturday, Sunday and Monday, and 5-hours to help set up on the Friday.
 Crew members activities include helping set up and strip down at the beginning and end of the weekend, manning the Information Desk and looking after the central Glade area during the evenings.

-We also have a limited number of Healer and Workshop Facilitator Working Tickets.
+We also have a limited number of Healer Working Tickets.

 If you are interested in being a part of our Team then please get in touch with us via email@example.com.